Parameter estimation for cellular automata: Cellular automaton method

-For the actual movement of the agglomerates and single cells, the attractivity of potential new spots within the VNN is evaluated in each time step.
-To this end, first all agglomerates within the domain $N_x^d$ are identified.
+Starting from an initial state~$s_0$ in the pattern space $P$, a new pattern~$s$ in the pattern space~$P$ is eventually created - first due to the movement of single cells and then due to the subsequent movement of single cells and agglomerates to new positions for a prescribed amount of time steps, see Algorithm~\ref{algo:each_iter}.
+The attractivity of potential new spots within the VNN is evaluated in each time step for the actual movement of the agglomerates and single cells.
+Maximizing attractivity involves trying all possible moves and selecting the one with the highest attractivity values.

+First, all agglomerates within the domain $N^d$ are identified.
 These are \circlearound{B} and \circlearound{C} in the two-dimensional example as illustrated in Figure \ref{FIG:move}.
-The agglomerates are randomly ordered and their potential movement within VNN(ag) is evaluated successively.
-Since the CA should compactify phase \circlearound{1}, the jumping of each agglomerate is chosen in such a way that the number of its direct neighbors is maximized.
-If there exist several equally attractive new spots for an agglomerate, one of them is randomly selected.
+The agglomerates are randomly ordered, and their potential movement within VNN(ag) is evaluated successively.
+Since the CA should compactify phase \circlearound{1}, each agglomerate's jumping is chosen to maximize the number of its direct neighbors.
+If several equally attractive new spots exist for an agglomerate, one of them is randomly selected.

 Let us assume that \circlearound{B} is the first agglomerate to move in the two-dimensional example of Figure \ref{FIG:move}, and that it may move in a VNN of $1$ for the parameter choice $\sigma=2$.
-This means that the agglomerate can remain in its actual position, move to the left, to the right, upwards, or downwards.
+This means the agglomerate can remain in its actual position, moving to the left, right, upwards, or downwards.
 The most attractive new spot can here be achieved by moving downwards.
-After \circlearound{B} has moved, \circlearound{C} may move, but the amount of neighbors will decrease if \circlearound{C} changes its position.
+After \circlearound{B} has moved, \circlearound{C} may move, but the number of neighbors will decrease if \circlearound{C} changes its position.
 Thus, it does not move to a new spot.

-After all the agglomerates have moved, all single cells may move within their VNN to likewise find new and more attractive spots.
+After all the agglomerates have moved, all single cells (part of agglomerates or not) may move within their VNN to find new and more attractive spots.
 Again, the order of the movement of the single cells is random, and the single cells move such that they end up with a maximum amount of direct neighbors.
 If there are two equally beneficial moves, one of those is randomly selected.
 In the two-dimensional example illustrated in Figure \ref{FIG:move}, these movements are indicated in the middle picture by arrows for the parameter choice $\sigma=2$.

-The procedure of moving agglomerates and single cells is then repeated for a given number of time steps (CA steps).